 - Some people employ poisons to keep rats away from their homes, and squirrels may consume them unintentionally.

-- Pesticides offer a comparable concern since squirrels may consume pesticide- or herbicide-sprayed crops.
+- Pesticides offer a similar concern since squirrels may consume pesticide- or herbicide-sprayed crops.

 - Squirrels can carry Lyme disease, encephalitis, ringworms, and other infections.